SenseLogic/SPARK/README.md

 ## Internationalization

-Any string can be internationalized by separating translations using language specifiers :
+Any string can be internationalized by separating translations with **language specifiers** :

 ```
 Default language text¨de:German text¨fr:French text¨ru:Russian text...
 ```

-They can contain HTML tags and entities.
+Strings can contain any HTML tag and entity.

-Custom HTML tags can also be defined :
+Custom HTML tags can also be defined and used :

 ```
 DefineOpenTag( 'div' );